 - details of any publicly available criminal convictions, your disciplinary history with CFA UK and CFA Institute including our contact with other professional bodies and the regulator.

 Please note that we do not store payment card details on our systems.
 If you make a card payment online to pay for CFA UK services or products, you will be redirected to a secure payment service provider who will take your payment on our behalf and then return you to our website when your order has been completed.

 We may ask you to complete surveys or questionnaires from time to time.
 If you complete them, we may use the information collected to personalise the website and to target marketing to relevant users.

 We also collect usage and tracking data from devices you may use to connect to our websites or services using cookies and other internet tracking software.
 For information on the cookies we use and the purposes for which we use them, please read our cookies policy.

-There are several methods of interaction with us: as a candidate for one of CFA UK’s qualifications, as a local CFA UK Member, as a CFA Institute Member with CFA UK as your local society or a person interested in CFA UK’s products and services.
+There are a number of main methods of interaction with us: as a CFA UK qualification Candidate, as a local CFA UK Member, as a CFA Institute Member with CFA UK as your local society or a person interested in CFA UK’s products and services.
 Based on those that apply to you, we collect and use your personal data for the following purposes: